nicocavallo/kafka-twitter-word-count/README.md

 ### Improvements
 * Add logging
 * Refactor to add more tests
-* Migrate to Actors Model
+* Migrate to Actor Model
 * Create new examples
+* Implement partition strategy so each word goes to the same partition